samsungsamiio/samsungsami.io/source/sami/blogs/connect-device-see-data.md

 ## Introduction

 SAMI is a data exchange platform that enables any device or sensor or application to push its data to the cloud.
 Applications, services and devices can then use that data through simple APIs.

+As an app developer, I can see the huge benefits for a single app to access the data of a user from diverse data sources.
+In that way, the app can provide more relevant service for the user.
+It is also important that integration with other data sources requires minimum efforts.
+I am very interested in exploring SAMI to understand how it helps me develop an app to easily get data from diverse data sources.
-At the first step to explore SAMI, I will show you how to connect a device to SAMI, and then visualize its data on SAMI.

-This is a baby step in the journey of SAMI exploration.
-For this step, I do not need to write a single line of code in order to gain a bit tangible understanding of SAMI.
+At the first step of the exploration journey, I would like to see how I can connect my own device to SAMI, and then visualize its data on SAMI.
+For this baby step, I do not write a single line of code.
+I act more like a SAMI user than a developer.
+However this exploration helps me believe that I can access the data from SAMI as a developer after seeing how a user can connect his devices to SAMI.

+After I gain intuitive understanding about SAMI, the next steps are to  develop an app to interact with it.
+My future exploration will test how SAMI helps a 3rd party app to not just store the data but also get data from diverse sources easily.

 ## Connect the device

-I use a Withings smart scale in this exploration.
-Withings devices are just one of hundreds of device types that have been supported in SAMI.
+I have a Withings smart scale and will use it as an example in this exploration.
+The Withings smart scale is one of many devices supported in SAMI.

 Users and developers can access a couple of web portals to manage and modify applications and devices.
-I only need to use the User Portal for this exploration.
+I only need to use the User Portal in this exploration.

 I go to the User Portal located at [portal.samsungsami.io.](http://portal.samsungsami.io) to connect the device.
 Since this is my first time to login to the portal, I need to follow the following steps to create an account.